evoila/osb-docs/service-docs/pages/osb-kafka.md

 If Bosh DNS is used, the certificates are stored in Credhub and can be renewed there.
 If the root CA is still valid, the certificate can simply be deleted and the new certificate can be used via `bosh manifest`and `bosh deploy`.
 If the root CA expires, it is necessary to concatenate old and new certificates, for example via [https://github.com/pivotal/credhub-release/blob/main/docs/ca-rotation.md](https://github.com/pivotal/credhub-release/blob/main/docs/ca-rotation.md).</br>
 If the IP variant is used and the root CA still valid, it is sufficient to use `bosh recreate`.
 For changing the root CA, it also has to be concatenated and multiple deploys have to be made.

-> **_IMPORTANT:_** Only the SSL certificates of the Kafka instances (not Zookeeper? oder lieber raus lassen?) have to be renewed.
+> **_IMPORTANT:_** Only the SSL certificates of the Kafka instances have to be renewed.

 ## Settings TODO
 This section covers different settings that can be made for the OSB-Redis, their default values and how they can be changed.

-Settings can be sent as parameters of a create/update (?schema noch ergänizen für create?) request of a service instance via CLI.
+Settings can be sent as parameters of a create/update request of a service instance via CLI.

 TThe CLI command will look like this:
 ```